 Bright Horizons work/life services are comprised of full service center-based child care, back-up dependent care, and other educational advisory services.
-Full service center-based care includes the traditional center-based child care, preschool, and elementary education, which have similar operating characteristics and meet the criteria for aggregation.
-Full service center-based care derives its revenues primarily from contractual arrangements with corporate clients and from tuition.
+As such, the Company has determined that it has three operating segments, which are also its reportable segments.
+Full service center-based child care includes the traditional center-based child care, preschool, and elementary education, which have similar operating characteristics and meet the criteria for aggregation.
+Full service center-based child care derives its revenues primarily from contractual arrangements with corporate clients and from tuition.
 The Company's back-up dependent care services consist of center-based back-up child care, in-home care, mildly ill care, and adult/elder care.
-The Company's other educational advisory services consist of college preparation and admissions counseling, tuition reimbursement program management, and related consulting services, which have similar operating characteristics and meet the criteria for aggregation.
+The Company's other educational advisory services consist of tuition reimbursement program management and related educational consulting services, and college admissions advisory services, which have similar operating characteristics and meet the criteria for aggregation.
 The Company and its chief operating decision makers evaluate performance based on revenues and income from operations.